rehhouari/rapide/src/pages/README.md

 ### Views

-Views are HTML files that can also have Alpine components in them.
+Views are HTML and/or Markdown files (HTML views can also have Alpine components in them.)
+They'll be passed to [Frontmatter](https://github.com/jxson/front-matter) which you can use to specify the `layout` for the view.
+Markdown will be compiled to HTML with `markdown-it` and syntax highlighting is done with `Prism`

 ### Handlers

 Handlers are Typescript or Javascript files that export a single default function which take `Context` as a parameter.
+(You can have both a view and a handler for the same route)

 ```ts
 import type { Context } from "pinecone-router";